laurakond/Stitch-Art-Guides-pp4/TESTING.md

     ![correct booking instance]()

 **Conditional message filtering**
-- When testing different message prompts based on booked tutorials when editing the booking, a wrong message was appearing when only the same tutorial title booking was available.
+- When testing different message prompts based on booked tutorials when editing the booking, a wrong message appeared when only the same tutorial title booking was available.
 The message that was being prompted was “Pick another date or choose a different tutorial.”
 - This happened because there was an error in filtering other_tutorials query set.
 I was getting the test tutorial query set inside other_tutorials when I shouldn’t have.
 - To fix it I added exclude() method to other_tutorials queryset:
     ```other_tutorials = TutorialDate.objects.filter(